dkechag/System-CPU/README.md

 # CAVEATS

-Since text output from commands is parsed for most platforms, only the English language locales are supported.
+Since text output from user commands is parsed for most platforms, only the English language locales are supported.

 # NOTES